Montserrat Caballé: Later years

 On 6 June 2013, Caballé was declared persona non grata in Azerbaijan after visiting the de facto independent state of Nagorno-Karabakh and meeting with local leaders, despite official warnings issued by the Azerbaijani embassy in Spain.

 Tax evasion

-In 2015 Caballé was under prosecution over allegations of tax evasion or fraud.
+In 2015, Caballé was under prosecution over allegations of tax evasion or fraud.
 She admitted that despite living in Spain in 2010, she had registered in Andorra in order to avoid paying tax in Spain.
-In December 2015 the Spanish court found her guilty of fraud and gave her a six-month suspended jail sentence, ordering her to pay a fine of €254,231 ($280,000).
-She was also banned from receiving any public subsidies for a period of 18 months.
+In December 2015 the Spanish court found her guilty of fraud and gave her a six-month suspended jail sentence, ordering her to pay a fine of €254,231.
+She was also banned from receiving any public subsidies for 18 months.

 Family

 Caballé married Spanish tenor Bernabé Martí (1928–2022) on 14 August 1964 at Santa Maria de Montserrat Abbey.
-They had two children, Bernabé Martí Jr, and Montserrat Martí, who is also an operatic soprano.
+They had two children, including Montserrat Martí, who is also an operatic soprano.

 Health problems and death

 On 20 October 2012, during her tour in Russia, Caballé suffered a stroke in Yekaterinburg and was quickly transferred to the Hospital de Sant Pau in Barcelona.